Hcode30/Circuits-Transformers-Solver/README.md

 # Circuits-Transformers-Solver
 ## This transformer solver helps you to easily and  quickly solve the primary and secondary full-load currents of the transformer.
+### It is written in python using flet module and some other math modules

 # Features :
 - ## Switch between light and dark theme
 ![light](2.png) ![dark](1.png)